A merchant cash advance (MCA) is a popular form of financing, especially useful for businesses with limited access to traditional bank loans.

 This type of financing is ideal for businesses that need to upgrade their equipment quickly and without a long-term loan commitment.

-While planning and saving for taxes is the ideal approach, real life is not always so neat.
+While planning and saving for taxes is ideal, real life is not always so neat.

 If you find yourself in this unfortunate situation, you might decide that the cost associated with an MCA is preferable to the negative consequences of making a late tax payment.